Copp31/Data-Driven-Framework/README.md

 ## 🎼 Missing Migrants: Data-Driven Composition Framework

 This project offers a preliminary data analysis of the **Missing Migrants Project** dataset as a way to better understand the systemic violence and human loss surrounding global migration.
-The numbers—often treated as abstract or impersonal—are approached here as traces of real lives, dislocated by structural inequality, border regimes, and geopolitical indifference.
+The numbers—often treated as abstract or impersonal, are approached here as traces of real lives, dislocated by structural inequality, border regimes, and geopolitical indifference.

 This work marks the beginning of a broader research and composition project developed in collaboration with **Bled Contemporary Music Week** (Slovenia, 2026).
 The ultimate goal is to write a musical score under constraint, where data-derived elements shape the sonic language itself.